kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 #### Alpha

 - Feature implemented.
 Two feature gates are introduced:
-  - `APIServerDropManagedFields` (Server-side): Introduced at **Beta** and enabled by default, as the functionality is purely optional and depends entirely on the client requesting it via the `Accept` header.
+  - `ManagedFieldsOptOut` (Server-side, in `kube-apiserver`): Introduced at **Alpha** and disabled by default, gating whether the API server recognizes the `drop=metadata.managedFields` parameter in the `Accept` header.
-  - `ClientDropManagedFields` (Client-side): Introduced at **Alpha** and disabled by default.
+  - `ManagedFieldsOptOutClient` (Client-side, in `client-go`): Introduced at **Alpha** and disabled by default.
 This gate controls whether internal Kubernetes clients (e.g., `kube-scheduler`, `kube-controller-manager`) send the `Accept` header to drop `managedFields`.
+Independent of the server-side gate so client and server rollouts can be staged separately.
 - Support for GET, LIST, WATCH, PUT, POST, and PATCH operations in the API server.
 - `Accept` parameter `drop=metadata.managedFields` recognized by the API server.
 - `managedfields.ExtractInto` updated with error handling.

 #### Beta

-- `ClientDropManagedFields` is promoted to Beta and enabled by default.
+- `ManagedFieldsOptOutClient` is promoted to Beta and enabled by default.
 - Integration with major clients/controllers (e.g., kube-scheduler, kube-controller-manager) to use the opt-out is enabled by default.
 - Performance benchmarks confirming savings in API server and clients.

 #### GA

-- Both feature gates removed.
+- Both feature gates (`ManagedFieldsOptOut` and `ManagedFieldsOptOutClient`) removed.
 - Full documentation on usage and benefits.
 - The feature has been available in Beta for at least 2 releases to ensure sufficient soak time.